com-480-data-visualization/datavis-project-2022-patricks/README.md

 - **`Usage`** This is a module for entertainment.
 For a game enthusiast, this module can help users understand the history and current status of various game platforms.

 - **`Progress`** The current progress we made in this module is we have implemented the initial data race demo.
 It still needs to be prettified and add hover events.
+The figure below is a demo and shows what we have done for now.
+We add some comments on the sketch to describe features and functions of our module.

 <img src="./pics/data_race_sketch.png" style="zoom:67%;" >